Lore & Lyrics

 Discovering the writing

-From listening to tracing
+From listening to mapping

 Lore & Lyrics was created to make those connections visible.